 Digitisation#

-Digitization is the process of converting geographic data from maps or images into digital form commonly represented as vector data.
-During this procedure, spatial information from maps or images is traced, forming points, polylines, or polygons.
+Digitisation is the process of converting geographic data from maps or images into a digital form commonly represented as vector data.
 Proficiency in digitisation stands as a cornerstone for GIS specialists.
 It empowers them to convert spatial information into a digital format, facilitating more efficient data manipulation compared to traditional methods of interpreting images or paper maps.

 Digitising in QGIS#